Mayor of Newport

-The mayor of Newport (full style The Right Worshipful the Mayor of the City of Newport) is the civic figurehead and first citizen of the city of Newport, Wales.
+The Mayor of Newport (full style The Right Worshipful the Mayor of the City of Newport) is the civic figurehead and first citizen of the city of Newport, Wales.

+The Mayor is appointed by seniority, that being the length of service on the council and irrespective of political party.
+The mayor holds office for one year.
+The mayor for 2025, Councillor Ray Mogford, was the 392nd recorded Mayor of Newport.

 Background

 The first mayor is recorded as Ralph Dery, who took up office in 1314.
 The role was then left unrecorded until 1401, when Roger Thomas held office.
-The mayor for municipal year 2012–13, Councillor John Guy, was the 380th recorded Mayor of Newport.